lloydroc/lloydroc.github.io/content/post/hardware/uart-rpi-and-arduino.md

 title: UART Between Raspberry Pi and Arduino
 ---

-Using a 2-wire serial connection we can communicate from a Rapsberry Pi (RPi) to an Arduino.
-For the Rasperry Pi we'll use the built in UART accessed through a `tty`, and the Arduino we'll use the [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/) Communication Library.
+Using a 2-wire serial connection we can communicate from a Raspberry Pi (RPi) to an Arduino.
+For the Raspberry Pi we'll use the built in UART accessed through a `tty`, and the Arduino we'll use the [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/) Communication Library.

 # What this Example Does?